forbole/big-dipper-2.0-documentation/docs/cosmos-based/parser/setup.md

 ```

 ## Running BDJuno
-Once the configuration file has been setup and genesis file parsed, you can run BDJuno using the following command:
+Once the configuration file has been setup and the genesis file parsed, you can run BDJuno using the following command:

 ```shell
 $ bdjuno start